yenchenchou/mle-career-path/SQL/Syntax.md

     ```

 4. `COUNT(DISTINCT var)`: this is helpful when duplicates matters, such as count unique month.
 There will be 12 months at maximum.
+5. `aggregation` can't be used in `where` clause.
+(This restriction exists because the WHERE clause determines which rows will be included in the aggregate calculation; so obviously it has to be evaluated before aggregate functions are computed.)
+However, as is often the case the query can be restated to accomplish the desired result, here by using a subquery)
+6. We can filter these grouped rows using `HAVING`
+7. Summary of aggregation functions
+    - Just get aggregation, such as `max`, `sum`...etc
+    - Work with group by
+    - Use in having

+        ```SQL
+        SELECT city, max(temp_lo)
+        FROM weather
+        WHERE city like 'P%'
+        GROUP BY city
+        HAVING min(temp_lo) < 0;
+        ```

 #### Comparison Operators